viebel/klipse/README.md

 * `data-static-fns`: (default `false`) set to true for using [static dispatch](http://blog.klipse.tech/clojurescript/2016/04/13/static-fns.html)
 * `data-eval-context`: (default `statement`) indicates the evaluation context that will be passed to cljs/eval-str.
 One in `expr`, `statement`, `return`.
 * `data-external-libs`: comma separated list of github repositories to resolve dependencies: you need to provide the full list of dependencies (including the dependencies of dependencies recursively).
 See for instance [Lambda Caclulus with clojure and Klipse](http://blog.klipse.tech/lambda/2016/07/24/lambda-calculus-2.html)
+* `data-print-length`: (default 1000) max number of items in collections to display - useful to prevent browser stuck when evaluating infinite sequences like `(range)`

 ## Styling